Zimmja/Makers-challenge-Bikes/README.md

 - With files setup, we wrote spec.rb tests followed by code to pass these tests up to the point of producing passable "release_bike" and "is_working?" methods
 - Checked usability with irb throughout (even with error messages anticipated), examing error messages as we worked through the challenges

+### Challenges 11 - 13

+These challenges were completed with **Ben Dowsett**.

+- Created rspec tests involving functions with parameters
+- Created rspec tests to monitor for errors

 ### Credits
 Luke Carney
+Ben Dowsett